 Cabbage Rolls Recipe (Голубцы)

 Dutch Oven Cabbage Rolls, made with layers of bacon.
-A family dinner favorite the whole family loves.
+Known as Golubtsi, a family dinner favorite the whole family loves.
 Comfort food - Stovetop Cabbage Rolls (Голубцы)

 - 1 large cabbage